vector-sec/DuoPusher/README.md

 ```

 # Reporting
+To speed up the sending of push notifications, DuoPusher uses async authentication requests.

+This means that the only way to gain insight into which users approved the requests from the authentication logs for the Auth API app.

-Because all push notifications are coming from a new Auth API application, you can go into the Duo console and generate reports on approved/denied pushes for that application.
+But, because all push notifications are coming from a new Auth API application, you can go into the Duo console and generate reports on approved/denied pushes for that application.